NicolasM5AGPSE/Projet_Braceloc_GPSE_Polytech/README.md

 Folder containing files for the data security part.

 ### crypto1
-Crypto 1: RSA and AES class, allowing testing of both encryption methods together.
+RSA and AES class, allowing testing of both encryption methods together.
 ### crypto3
-Crypto 3: RSA class implementing RSA encryption and the Diffie-Hellman method.
+RSA class implementing RSA encryption and the Diffie-Hellman method.
 ### crypto4_AES_RSA
-Crypto AES_RSA: AES class implementing AES encryption.
+AES class implementing AES encryption.

 # ________________________________________________________

 ## Diagramme
+File containing all the diagrams of the project.

 # ________________________________________________________

 ## GPS et BLE/Code_GPS_BLE
+This folder contains the code for BLE and GPS on the Arduino IDE.
+The code is fully commented in English.

 # ________________________________________________________